 The project started in May of 2007 while visiting my family in David, Panama.
 I noticed that my father's silk screening and embroidery business was struggling to keep up with an increase in demand.
 The workers were not only having trouble keeping track of inventory, but they were also making a lot of mistakes on orders.
 The constant pressure was putting a strain on my brother and father's relationship, causing them to fight a lot.

-Only a couple months earlier I had left my job at The Village Bank where I had helped develop software to help the commercial lending department keep track of sales.
+Only a couple of months earlier, I had left my job at The Village Bank, where I had helped develop software to improve the commercial lending department keep track of sales.
 I had seen first hand the impact a computer system could have on a business that was struggling to keep up with demand and thought the same idea might work for my father's business.
-I sat my father down and convinced him to invest in a server to act as the central database and to host the web application I wanted to build.
-I acquired a few old computers as donations and using open source software called Ubuntu refurbished them for use in the family business.
+I convinced my father to purchase a computer server that could act as a central repository for the company's information.
+I also acquired a few old computers as donations, and using open-source software called Ubuntu refurbished them for use in the family business.

-By 2012 revenue had tripled and the company was running better than it ever had been.
-The inventory and design databases helped reduce the time it took to complete certain tasks by roughly 90%, which resulted in a huge productivity boost for the business.
-My brother could come into work, design through the morning with minimal interruptions and be finished by lunch.
+By 2012 revenue had tripled, and the business was running better than it ever had been.
+The inventory and design databases helped reduce the time it took to complete specific tasks by roughly 90%, which resulted in a huge productivity boost for the business.
+My brother could come into work, design through the morning with minimal interruptions, and be finished by lunch.
 All the employees knew exactly what they were supposed to do and where to look for information.
-My father was even able to build a new office for my brother and a new show room for the customers to wait in.
-All of these changes cost the company less and show room for the customers to wait in.
-All of these changes cost the company less than $10,000 in initial investment and showed me, once again, the power a computerized system has to organize a group of people.
+My father was even able to build a whole new sales and showroom for the customers to wait in.
+All of these changes cost the company less than $10,000 in initial investment and showed me, once again, the computerized power systems have to organize a group of people.